-Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2022 valuation were based on the results of actuarial experience studies.
 The most recent four year experience study in the General Employee Plan was completed in 2019.
-The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation
+The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
+The most recent four-year experience study for the Police and Fire Plan was completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.

-New Richland, Minnesota

-Notes to the Financial Statements
+New Richland, Minnesota Notes to the Financial Statements June 30, 2022

-June 30, 2021

-The following changes in actuarial assumptions and plan provisions occurred in 2021:
+The following changes in actuarial assumptions and plan provisions occurred in 2022: